Europe

 Photo essay from time spent touring and working from Europe in 2022.

-Being a fully remote digital Art Director in the post-pandemic world has its perks: in early 2022 I challenged myself to work from Europe, living the dream of digital nomadism.
+Being fully remote in the post-pandemic world has its perks: in early 2022 I worked from Europe, living the dream of digital nomadism.

 Paris